 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A basic principle which should always be followed to ensure success in general or in a particular activity.‘one of the golden rules in this class is punctuality’
+1A basic principle that should be followed to ensure success in general or in a particular activity.‘one of the golden rules in this class is punctuality’

-doctrine, belief, creed, credo, attitude, rule, golden rule, guideline, formula, standard, criterion, tenet, truism, code, ethic, maxim, motto, axiom, aphorism, notion, dictum, dogma, canon, lawView synonyms
+doctrine, belief, creed, credo, attitude, rule, guideline, formula, standard, criterion, tenet, truism, code, ethic, maxim, motto, axiom, aphorism, notion, dictum, dogma, canon, lawView synonyms

 - ‘There are some golden rules to follow when choosing a hat.’

 - ‘The golden rule for puddings is always to serve a wine that is sweeter than the dish.’

 - ‘Over the course of an investing lifetime the effect of compound returns can be phenomenal but there are two golden rules to follow.’

 - ‘But do you know the golden rule you should always keep in mind when building your site and making it ready to welcome all those potential buyers?’

 - ‘But even by following your dentist's golden rule, you may still be hurting your overall health.’